bbntpl/simple-things-yet-admin/README.md

 ## Features
 - User authentication and authorization for the only author
 - Create, edit, and delete blog posts
-- Manage categories for blog posts
+- Manage categories/tags for blog posts
 - View, reply to, and manage comments on blog posts
 - Like and unlike comments and replies
 - View and update author profile